0xSR42/notes/notes-on-governance.md

 define conflict could be along the lines of gender, caste, community, race, religion, culture or nation.

+Cultures with conflicting tenets, are prone to engaging in real world conflict with each other.

 When it comes to whether to accept unjust peace or fight a just war, humans could choose to engage in the minimal conflict that allows for progress to be made on any given issue.
 Minimal conflict can be defined